 At the vet’s office during her follow-up, even though my normally docile lab gets extremely excited, Abby showed no signs of a cough.
 Once we’d wrapped up the visit and were paying, the vet casually asked how Abby’s cough was.
 I told her it was almost if not completely, gone.
 She said Abby had coughed once while she was briefly in the back having her stitches removed.
 I don’t know if it was the same cough I’d been hearing, or one from the leash being pulled too tight, or what, but just for good measure, I gave Abby one last dose of hydrogen peroxide with her meal when we got home.
 No further treatments were needed and once again, earthclinic.com was able to provide a helpful and effective home remedy.

-To see what products I recommend for both the cats and dogs as well as myself, check out my ‘My Favs’ tab at the top.
+To see what products I recommend for both the cats and dogs as well as myself, check out my ‘Shop’ tab at the top that will take you to my Amazon page.
 Most of the items I’ve purchased and have been so happy with, I wanted to share with other pet owners or those looking to save money with products that have helped me be happier and/or healthier.
 I’ve included notes about the products explaining why I love them.